Noahbob2233/bob2233/README.md

 # StockX for Discord

-StockX for Discord is a simple, self-hosted Discord bot providing information from StockX about the current value of sneakers.
+StockX for Discord is a simple, self-hosted Discord bot providing information from GOAT and StockX about the current value of sneakers.

 ### Example